eth-cscs/SummerSchool2021/README.md

 There is a posibility that you might have a conflict between your working version of the repository and the origin.
 In this case you can ask one of the assistants for help.

+# How to access Piz Daint

+This will be covered in the lectures and you can find more details in the [CSCS User Portal](https://user.cscs.ch/access/running/piz_daint/).